 252 EXECUTIVE DECISION-MAKING A synthesis of the management and operation of a firm in terms of production, marketing, personnel, and finance.
 Especial emphasis will be given to the process of decision-making and the planning and execution of policies.
-Prerequisite: 121, 143 and a course in finance.
+Prerequisite: 121, 143 and a course in finance, or consent of instructor.
 Three hours.
 Mr. Nadworny.